Encanto (soundtrack)

-Development
+Development and release

-In June 2020, American singer-songwriter Lin-Manuel Miranda, who had previously worked on Moana (2016), revealed that he had begun to write the music of American computer-animated musical film Encanto, which would have eight original songs in both Spanish and English, and was set for release in 2021.
+In June 2020, American singer-songwriter Lin-Manuel Miranda, who had previously worked on Moana (2016), revealed that he had begun to write the music of American animated musical film Encanto, which would have eight original songs in both Spanish and English, and was set for release in 2021.
 After the film's premiere, Miranda disclosed that he had been writing songs for the film from the very beginning (that is, starting in 2016).
 Miranda and the filmmakers travelled to Colombia in 2018 to research and study the country, its culture and music.
 On September 8, 2021, Germaine Franco, co-composer of the songs from Coco (2017), began to score the film.
-Composer John Powell was named in the film's credits as a score consultant for the music; this was the first time he had returned to work on a Disney Animation film since Bolt (2008).
+Composer John Powell was named in the film's credits as a score advisor for the music; this was the first time he had returned to work on a Disney Animation film since Bolt (2008).

-Release

 Encanto (Original Motion Picture Soundtrack) was released to streaming services on November 19, 2021.
 The film was theatrically released in the United States on November 24, 2021, in RealD 3D and Dolby Cinema.
-The soundtrack CDs were later made available via Target, while picture discs were sold by Walmart.
+An exclusive CD, including a poster, was made available via Target on December 17, while picture discs were sold by Walmart.
 The soundtrack was released in a total of 46 languages.

 Music and lyrics

+The soundtrack for download or streaming consists of 44 tracks, 32 of which are present on the CD release.
+There are 8 original songs and an English-language version of the track "Dos Oruguitas".
+The download also includes instrumental versions of the songs.
+The download contains 27 score compositions, 23 of which are also present on the CD release.

-The soundtrack consists of 44 tracks, comprising eight original songs, their instrumental versions, an English-language version of the track "Dos Oruguitas" and 27 score compositions.
-Drawing from the diverse music styles of Colombia, the soundtrack of Encanto is a Latin-pop album combining bambuco, salsa, tango, vallenato, reggaeton, cumbia, bachata, hip hop, folk, and funk with theatre music.
-It incorporates the traditional music instruments of Colombia, such as marimba, accordion, tiple, tambora, guacharaca, caja, maracas, arpa llanera, bandolas, and cuatros.
+Drawing from the diverse music of Colombia, the soundtrack of Encanto is a Latin-pop album combining bambuco, salsa, tango, vallenato, reggaeton, cumbia, bachata, hip hop, folk, and funk with theatre music.
+It incorporates the folk instruments of Colombia, such as marimba, accordion, tiple, tambora, guacharaca, caja, maracas, arpa llanera, bandolas, and cuatros.
 The lyrics are in English and Spanish languages, and are about the film's central characters—a multi-generational family called the Madrigals, who wield magical powers gifted to them by "the miracle", except the lead protagonist Mirabel Madrigal who does not possess any gift.